noscript/taberian.vim/README.md

 close etc.

 Taberian works out of the box and does not require any configuration.
 If there are no tabs created then Taberian will not display anything.
-To start create a new tab via `<C-W>t`.
+To start, create a new tab via `<C-W>t`.

 Default mappings: